 This post explains the link between circulating LDL cholesterol and diabetes.
 According to heart.org, diabetes lowers HDL levels and raises triglyceride and LDL levels, which increases the risk of heart attack and stroke.
 This condition is called diabetic dyslipidemia.

-Diabetes and cholesterol relationship
+Diabetes and Cholesterol Relationship

 Insulin plays a pivotal role in the conversion of glucose and fats into energy.
 When the production of insulin falls (as in Type 1 diabetes ) or the utilization of insulin is not proper (as in Type 2 diabetes), then the conversion of glucose and fats into energy is hampered.